nimitmk7/pytemplate/README.md

 - Unit tests are separated from integration tests.
 - Dummy mocks are used for unit tests to avoid real API calls.
-- Integration tests test the full working of ConcreteAIConversationClient.
+- Integration tests test the full working of `ConcreteAIConversationClient`.
 - API errors (e.g., invalid models, missing threads) are properly surfaced.
+- GeminiProvider reads API key from the environment with fallback for testing.